 Beta-Alanine for Improving High-Intensity Performance

-Research has shown beta-alanine improves performance during multiple bouts of high-intensity exercise and single bouts of exercise lasting over 60 seconds.1
+Research has shown the effects of beta alanine improve performance during multiple bouts of high-intensity exercise and single bouts of exercise lasting over 60 seconds.1

 Beta-Alanine for Improving Muscular Endurance

-Studies have suggested beta-alanine consumption for 28 days was associated with less fatigue and a greater workload at peak exhaustion.1
+Studies have suggested beta-alanine consumption for 28 days was associated with less fatigue and a greater workload at peak exhaustion by enhancing intracellular buffering capacity.

 Beta-Alanine for Increasing Lean Mass

-Research has noted a hypertrophic (muscle building effect) upon supplementation of beta-alanine.
+Research has noted a hypertrophic (muscle building effect) upon supplementation of beta-alanine, which may also positively influence body composition.
 Though, it’s not fully understood if this is an inherent cause of beta-alanine or as a result of greater workload.1

 Beta-Alanine for Reducing Muscle Fatigue

-Beta-alanine has been shown to reduce fatigue and improve time to exhaustion.1
+Beta-alanine has been shown to reduce fatigue and improve time to exhaustion, as carnosine acts as a buffer against acid build-up in the muscles

-The common daily dose of beta-alanine is around 2-5g.
+The common daily dose of taking beta alanine supplements is around 2-5g, learn more about the dosage of beta-alanine for bodybuilding here.
 While this is the dose often found in many pre-workout supplements, there is no evidence to suggest beta-alanine is a time-dependant supplement.

 The more important thing to look for when picking a beta-alanine supplement is quality.
-For example, CarnoSyn®, the patented form of beta-alanine found in Performance Lab Pre, is one of the most effective beta-alanine supplements on the market.
+For example, CarnoSyn®, the patented form of beta-alanine found in Pre Lab Pro®, is one of the most effective beta-alanine supplements on the market.

 Beta-Alanine Side Effects